SivaCharan123/KDL_SRIP23/data_ingestion/README.md

 * `upload.php` : The PHP code that is run after the submit button is clicked on the upload form.
 It does the following things: first moves the file from POST to `datasets/` directory, then creates a `.meta` file which contains information retrived from the form in XML format, then executes a script called `upload-to-druid.py` which creates a `.json` file for Druid ingestion and sends the request to the Druid server.

-* `upload-to-druid.py` : The Python code for Druid ingestion.
+* `upload-to-druid.py` : The Python code for Druid ingestion (single file).

-* `dir-to-druid.py` : The Python code to ingest a directory by converting into a ZIP file to druid.
+* `upload-batch-druid.py` : The Python code to ingest a directory by going through CSV/XLSX files for a batch upload

+* `druid_lib.py` : Contains relevant functions to be used for Druid ingestion

+* `dataset-catalog.csv` : Contains metadata of the uploaded files.

+* `csv-writer.py` : Used to write metadata to CSV.

 * `settings.py` : The settings (such as default Druid server and port location, along with the default datasets directory).